erumd/Password-Generator/README.md

 # 03 JavaScript: Password Generator

 ## About the project
-I created an application that an employee can use to generate a random password length of 8-128.
-It prompts the user to select if they would like lower, upper, number, and/or special characters in their password.
+I created an application that can used to generate a random password length of 8-128.
+It prompts the user to select lower, upper, number, and/or special characters in their password.
 The page is responsive and works on different screen sizes.
 I used HTMl, CSS, and JavaScript to make this application.

 ## Mock-Up